scott-weeden/websharpstudios.github.io/en-US/project/oldchangelog.md

     -   Added a TypeOf command to scripting
     -   Added a GetPosSub command to scripting.
     -   Werner says negative widths and depths be set to 0 in tfm files.
-    -   FontForge was generating an incorrect warning message.
+    -   websharpstudios was generating an incorrect warning message.
 If a 'name' table contains a duplicate entry for a given platform/specific/language/id that's an error in the font.
 But ff conflated mac names with window names and so was only